RinardNick/client_mcp/SERVER_POOLING_IMPLEMENTATION_PLAN.md

 ### Functional Requirements

-1. **Server Pool Creation and Management**
+1. **Server Pool Creation and Management** ✅

-   - Initialize server instances only once regardless of how many sessions use them
+   - Initialize server instances only once regardless of how many sessions use them ✅
-   - Maintain a registry of running servers with their capabilities
+   - Maintain a registry of running servers with their capabilities ✅
-   - Track server usage across sessions
+   - Track server usage across sessions ✅

-2. **Session Integration**
+2. **Session Integration** ✅

-   - Allow sessions to request access to existing servers from the pool
+   - Allow sessions to request access to existing servers from the pool ✅
-   - Connect sessions to appropriate servers based on their configuration needs
+   - Connect sessions to appropriate servers based on their configuration needs ✅
-   - Maintain backward compatibility with the current per-session server model
+   - Maintain backward compatibility with the current per-session server model ✅

-3. **Server Lifecycle Management**
+3. **Server Lifecycle Management** ✅
-   - Automatically start servers when first needed
+   - Automatically start servers when first needed ✅
-   - Keep servers running as long as sessions are using them
+   - Keep servers running as long as sessions are using them ✅
-   - Provide option to keep idle servers running or automatically shut them down
+   - Provide option to keep idle servers running or automatically shut them down ✅
-   - Support server restart/recovery when failures occur
+   - Support server restart/recovery when failures occur ⏳ (Restart logic outlined but not fully implemented)

 ### Non-Functional Requirements

-1. **Performance**
+1. **Performance** ✅

-   - Reduce session initialization time by reusing existing server connections
+   - Reduce session initialization time by reusing existing server connections ✅
-   - Minimize memory and CPU usage through server sharing
+   - Minimize memory and CPU usage through server sharing ✅

-2. **Reliability**
+2. **Reliability** ⏳

-   - Handle server failures without disrupting all connected sessions
+   - Handle server failures without disrupting all connected sessions ⏳
-   - Provide graceful degradation when a shared server fails
+   - Provide graceful degradation when a shared server fails ⏳

-3. **Compatibility**
+3. **Compatibility** ✅
-   - Maintain backward compatibility with existing client_mcp API
+   - Maintain backward compatibility with existing client_mcp API ✅
-   - Allow gradual migration path for existing applications
+   - Allow gradual migration path for existing applications ✅

 ## 3. Implementation Approach